DiamondLightSource/pymalcolm/docs/arch/statemachine.rst

 This method will abort a configure or abandon the scan whether it is running or paused.
 It is allowed from any normal block state, and will block until the device is in a rest state.
 Normally it will return in Aborted state.
 If something goes wrong it will return in Fault state.
-If the used disables then it will return in a Disabled state.
+If the used deactivates then it will return in a Inactive state.
 The state diagram subset below shows the valid set of transitions:

 .. uml::
     !include docs/style.iuml